BradleyCodeU/bradleycodeu.github.io/_gdad/swift/SwiftCardGame.md

 ### Add Assets

-- Download 10 different number cards or use these UNO-style cards: redNumberCards.zip Download redNumberCards.zip
+- Download 10 different number cards or use these UNO-style cards: [redNumberCards.zip](/gdad/swift/redNumberCards.zip)
 - <i>(If you are making a Rock Paper Scissors game)</i> Download images for rock, paper, and scissors
 - One at a time, add the images to your Assets